Cut & Paste: Overview

 Cut & Paste is a simple word processor released by Electronic Arts in 1984 for $50.
 It was developed in a time when the ability to cut, copy, and paste text (now known as a clipboard) was a significant feature for home computers.
-Its package is a hard plastic box which opens like a book, containing a program floppy disk, a data floppy disk with sample documents, and a 27-page manual including the operation of all of the four supported computers.
+Its package is a hard plastic box which opens like a book, containing a program floppy disk, a data floppy disk with sample documents, and a 27-page manual including the operation of all the four supported computers.

 The application launches with onscreen instructions.
 Ongoing usage has a fullscreen text editor with a one-row menu bar along the bottom.
 The menu bar is accessed using the esc key, and is navigated with the arrow keys and return key.
 The application operates in insert mode, so existing characters are edited only by deleting instead of typing directly over them.
 Backspace from the right is used instead of delete from the left.
 The application can help prevent the orphaning of a paragraph's line across a page break.
 There is a full-screen print menu.
 The application's namesake feature allows the user to begin a selection, use the arrow keys to mark the full selection, and end a selection—then cut it and paste it.
 The clipboard buffer persists between different documents.

 Features absent from Cut & Paste which were sooner or later considered staples of 1980s word processing include saving the page headers, right margin justification, centering, underlining, selecting fonts, utilizing any printer features, text searching, spelling checking, and paragraph lead indentation.
 It uses a proprietary file format which can't be interchanged with any other software.
+The IBM PC version is a self-booting disk, so it cannot be installed onto a hard disk and users cannot format data disks outside the application.

 Development

 Cut & Paste was developed by Steve Hayes, Tim Mott, Jerry Morrison, Dan Silva, Steve Shaw, David S. Maynard, and Norm Lane.
-David Maynard had previously created Worms?, a software toy that was one of the 1983 launch games from Electronic Arts.
+David Maynard had previously created Worms?, a software toy that was one of the 1983 launch titles from Electronic Arts.
 Dan Silva went on to write Deluxe Paint for the Amiga, published in 1985.